-New Zealand is divided into eleven different regions for the purposes of our competition.
+New Zealand is divided into eleven different regions for the purposes of the Awards Programme.
 Take a look at the map in our Regions section to determine which region you will be an entrant in.

-Take a look at our Competition Reference Chart, which should give you a good idea, then check the full Conditions of Entry to make 100% sure you have the right competition.
+Take a look at our Awards Programme Reference Chart, which should give you a good idea, then check the full Conditions of Entry to make 100% sure you have the right category.
 If you are still unsure, get in touch with us through our contact page.

-As many times as you like, as long as you meet the Conditions of Entry for the competition.
-Once you have won your regional competition however, you cannot enter that competition again in any region.
+As many times as you like, as long as you meet the Conditions of Entry for the category.
+Once you have won your regional category however, you cannot enter that category again in any region.

 No you don't - you just need to meet the Conditions of Entry for Dairy Manager of the Year!

-This varies each year and from region to region and in each competition.
+This varies each year and from region to region and in each category.
 We always welcome past entrants back and love to see new faces.

-The entrant information event held in your region is a great opportunity to learn more about the competition and to network with all the other entrants in your region.
+The entrant information event held in your region is a great opportunity to learn more about the Awards Programme and to network with all the other entrants in your region.

 As much time as you feel you can spare.
 The more effort you put in, the greater the reward.

-While an entrant should fairly represent themselves and their skills to the judges, it is part of the competition ethos that it is a learning experience as well.
+While an entrant should fairly represent themselves and their skills to the judges, it is part of the Awards Programme ethos that it is a learning experience.
 So if you feel you are weak in some areas and need to up-skill, then you are free to seek out resources to help you with this.

 We can!
-If you have a look in the Competitions section you will find a video ‘The Competition Journey’ which gives you an idea of what judging entails.
+Have a look at the Category section for an idea of what judging entails.
 There is also other information including an outline of the Judging Criteria.

-The time allowed for on farm judging is 2 hours in the Share Farmer of the Year competition and 1½ hours in the Dairy Manager of the Year competition.
-There is not a 'one size fits all' as to how to give a presentation to the judges.
+Our Category pages outline in further detail how your regional judging will work.
+There is no 'one size fits all' as to how to give a presentation to the judges.
 It is up to each entrant to determine how best to cover off the judging criteria while at the same time allowing the judges to see the real you.
 Your allocation of time per topic is completely up to you.
 Many of our entrants find their confidence builds and their presentations improve each year they enter.

-DairyBase is a financial measure used in the Share Farmer of the Year competition and more information can be found on the DairyBase website - dairybase.co.nz
+DairyBase is a financial measure used in the Share Farmer of the Year category and more information can be found on the DairyBase website - https://www.dairynz.co.nz/business/dairybase/

 If you feel you still have a question that hasn't been answered here, then please get in touch with us at the NZDIA through our contact page.